-After successful completion of this course students should be able to:
+Upon successful completion of this course, students should be able to:

 - 1. Understand the key concepts of programming and data science - 2.
 Apply basic object-oriented concepts such as classes, instances and methods - 3.
-Read and analyze code written by others - 4.
-Understand the importance of algorithm to solve a problem, to translate the design into a working program - 5.
-Apply techniques for testing and debugging - 6.
-Learn software testing and software development strategies
+Read and analyze code written by others

+4. Understand the importance of algorithm to solve a problem, to translate the design into a working program

+5. Apply techniques for testing and debugging

+6. Learn software testing and software development strategies
-Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes)

-Lectures and Tutorials: Monday - Friday 120 Minutes of Lecture & 60 Minutes of Tutorial per
+Total Program Duration: 3 Weeks in Total Total Contact Hours: 68 Contact Hours or 3,060 Minutes (1 Contact Hour = 45 Minutes) Lectures and Tutorials: Monday - Friday 120 Minutes of Lecutre & 60 Minutes of Tutorial per Day (15 Days in Total) Office Hours: 2 Hours or 120 Minutes per Week (3 Sessions in Total)

 Textbook: There is no textbook for this course but the following books and links may be useful.
 Zelle, J. (2016).
 Python Programming: An Introduction to Computer Science, 3rd Edition.
 Franklin,